-Extraction process executes on the source system and performs the transformations to convert data into a format that is accepted by the target data warehouse.
+The Extraction process executes on the source system and performs the transformations to convert data into a format that is accepted by the target data warehouse.

-Extractors are provided for the Oracle Utilities suite of products.
+The Extractors are provided for the Oracle Utilities suite of products.
 The extract programs execute in the operational database as they are extracting operational data.
+Oracle Utilities

-Oracle Utilities Analytics uses flat files as the source to load data into the data warehouse.
+Analytics uses flat files as the source to load data into the data warehouse.
 The flat files are generated through an extraction process in the edge applications.
 Every fact and dimension in the data warehouse schema has a corresponding extract batch process.
 These batch processes extract data from the source system and transfer it to flat files.
 Along with each data flat file containing the extracted data, a single-record control file containing the batch information about the extractor program is also generated.
 The data and the control flat files, in turn, are loaded into Oracle Utilities Business Intelligence Data Warehouse.

-Note: Extractor programs are packaged with the edge applications.
-Transfer Data files generated on the source can be copied over to the target using FTP/SFTP/SCP or utilize a shared file location.
-Load External tables in the target database point to these files and Oracle Warehouse Builder process flow loads the target data warehouse.
-Data validation and reference key transformations are performed by the load process.
-The flat files produced by the extract programs serve as input to the load programs.
-The load programs use this data to populate the star schemas in the data warehouse.
-Note : Refer to the Appendix I for complete information on Oracle Warehouse Builder based ETL and its components.
-Aggregation In this release, materialized views will continue to be used for storing aggregated data.
-However, the dependency on Oracle database's Query Rewrite feature has been removed, and Oracle Business Intelligence Enterprise Edition RPD is upgraded by providing a mapping between the subject areas and the different aggregations that can be utilized by fetching the data directly from the materialized views.
+Note: The Extractor programs are packaged with the edge applications.